Carelessness

 Carelessness refers to the lack of awareness during a behaviour that can result in unintended consequences.
-The consequences way of carelessness are often undesirable and tend to be mistakes.
-A lack of concern or an indifference for the consequences of the action due to inattention may partake in the origin of carelessness.
+The consequences of carelessness are often undesirable and tend to be mistakes.
+A lack of concern or an indifference for the consequences of the action due to inattention may be involved in the origin of carelessness.

 Carelessness has been hypothesized to be one possible cause of accident-proneness.

 Associated areas of concern

 Education

-In any education environment, careless mistakes are those errors that occur in areas within which the student has had training.
+In any education environment, careless mistakes are errors that occur in areas within which the student has had training.
 Careless mistakes are common occurrences for students both within and outside of the learning environment.
-They are often associated with a lapse in judgment or what are known as mind slips because the students had know-how to have avoided making the mistakes, but did not for undeterminable reasons.
+They are often associated with a lapse in judgment because the students had the know-how to avoid making such mistakes, but did not for undeterminable reasons.
 Given that students that are competent of the subject and focused are most likely to make careless mistakes, concerns for students exhibiting careless mistakes often turn toward neurological disorders as the cause.

-Attention deficit hyperactivity disorder (ADHD) is a neuropsychiatric disorder that is known to impact performance in school due to the culmination of its symptoms of exhibiting abnormalities in their levels of attention, hyperactivity, and impulsivity.
-The concern regarding students making careless mistakes in school being driven in the direction of ADHD, without any other logical explanation, is not entirely invalid.
+Attention deficit hyperactivity disorder (ADHD) is a neurodevelopmental and neuropsychiatric disorder that is known to impact students' performance in school due to the culmination of its symptoms creating abnormalities in their levels of attention, hyperactivity, and impulsivity.
+It is not entirely invalid for there to be concern of ADHD in students who make careless mistakes without any other logical explanation.
 In addition, making careless mistakes is a symptom of ADHD that is commonly studied.
 Although largely studied for its prevalence in children and adolescents, there is still limited knowledge about the origin of the disorder.